Sacramento Public Library: Fraud and Grand Jury Investigation

+became Library Director on August 24, 2009.

 Development

-In 2011, U.S. Congresswoman Doris Matsui commented that, "The Sacramento Public Library continues to establish itself as a leader in the region, and as a model for other systems."
+In 2011, U.S. Congrsswoman Doris Matsui commented that, "The Sacramento Public Library continues to establish itself as a leader in the region, and as a model for other systems."
 Later that year, Sacramento Public Library became one of 53 places in the world to have an Espresso Book Machine.

 As of 2015, the Sacramento Public Library began to stock general materials that community members may need to borrow, such as pots, pans, sewing machines and other similar items in order to offer better services to the community and to draw in larger populations from the area.

+In 2019 the Sacramento Public Library was awarded that years Jerry Kline Community Impact Prize awarded by Library Journal and the Gerald M. Kline Family Foundation.
+Two years later it was an honorable mention for the Library of the Year Award by Gale Cengage and Library Journal.
+After a 12-year career, Rivkah Sass, hired in 2009 who is "widely credited with transforming the region’s library system from a dysfunctional organization under investigation by the Sacramento County grand jury to one of the nation’s finest" retired.
+Her replacement, announced on December 10, 2022, was Peter Coyl, a Sacramento native who received his first library card at the Arcade Branch library in the 1980s.

 Branches

 Sacramento Public Library has 28 branches: